John Mellor Remembered

 © Julian Ward-Davies

 These two documents, the map and the book, provide us with a snapshot of the Parish of Shenstone as it emerged from the late mediæval period into the age of the Industrial Revolution.
 For this reason they are of monumental historical importance, providing us with invaluable data relating to land usage and the names of families, fields, roads and places.

 In an edition of the the Wolverhampton Chronicle from August 21, 1839, John Mellor was acknowledged as the supervisor of the parish survey that had been completed the previous year.
 The newspaper article went on to mention that he had helped to raise the money to build a new master's house between Stonnall's new school and the village's church.

-After all the expenses for the construction work had been paid out, there had been a surplus of 84 shillings (£4.20) and this was used to pay for a party for the schoolchildren of Shenstone and Stonnall.
+After the expenditure of £84 for the construction work had been paid out, there had been a surplus and this was used to pay for a party for the schoolchildren of Shenstone and Stonnall.
 Adults were entertained in a tent that had been erected on the "adjacent hill", which was in all probability Grove Hill.
 They seemed to have utilised the grassy area on the hilltop that accommodated the grove of trees that was still in existence in those days.
 During the proceedings, a toast was proposed for "the health of Mr Mellor".